jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 ### Project Overview
 When you are walking, a cuty dog comes and you are curious about its breed.
 Do you have an experience like that?
 I have definetly...
 To solve the real-world images classifier problem, this project uses Convolutional Neural Networks (CNNs) and transfer learning to build a pipeline to process real-world, user-supplied images.
 This project aims to create a web application that is able to identify a breed of dog if given a photo or image as input.If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
 ### Problem Statement
 The goal is to create a web application to (1) recognize whether the picture is a human or a dog; and (2)identify a breed of dog or a resembled dog breed of human.
 This is a multi-class classification problem.
 Differenting between breeds is a difficult problem.
 That is, the breeds are not the obvious characteristics that can be observed as the size, shape and color.
+Consider that even a human would have great difficulty in distinguishing between a Brittany and a Welsh Springer Spaniel.
+It is not difficult to find other dog breed pairs with minimal inter-class variation.
+Also, even the same breed, the dogs' color may be different.
 But this project is meaningful that same methods can be applied to identify breeds of other species like plants and birds.
 To solve the problem, CNNs and transfer learning are applied because their advantages to assist with keypoint detection in dogs, namely in indentifying eyes, nose, and ears.

 The tasks involved are the following:
 Step 0: Import Datasets